econtrerasd/Foenix-Sprite-Editor/README.md

 ---------------------------
 The Save file structure is very simple*

-First byte - number of sprites in file
+* First byte - number of sprites in file
-Sprite data - blocks of 1024 bytes for each sprite in the file
+* Sprite data - blocks of 1024 bytes for each sprite in the file

-*The file structure might change in the future if more features are introduced, but itif this happens compatibility will be maintained with the current one
+*The file structure might change in the future if more features are introduced, but if this happens compatibility will be maintained with the current file structure

 LOADING A SPRITE FROM BASIC
 ----------------------------